Alice-Rez/Front-end-registration-form-with-modal-and-validation/problems.md

 Problems - Tasks:

-1. do my own loader in SVG instead of some from the web
+- do my own loader in SVG instead of some from the web

-2. use different sizes of background images for different screen sizes (for mobile just black)
+- use different sizes of background images for different screen sizes (for mobile just black)

-3. make background image same for most of the sizes - place it correctly
+- make background image same for most of the sizes - place it correctly

-4. add transitions to appearing/disappearing pop-up
+- add transitions to appearing/disappearing pop-up

+- add box-shadow to the registration form

+- put the copyright/made by to the footer?

-5. Write good readme for GH
+- Write good readme for GH

-6. upload at GH (ideally at Fr/Sa/Su)
+- upload at GH (ideally at Fr/Sa/Su)